-• Initialization at Power-on
+Initialization at Power-on

-- 1) After power-on from 0 volt, the start of oscillation and the process of internal initialization require a time span on 1to 2seconds, so that access should be done after the lapse of this time span or more. - 2) The PON bit setting of 0 in the Control Register 1 indicates power-on from backup battery and not from 0v.
-For further details, see "P.36 PON, XST, VDET". - 3) This step is not required when the supply voltage monitoring circuit is not used.
-When using this circuit, note as follows. - After writing to the second counter, reset a VDET flag (writing 0) once for defining a value of VDET flag. - 4) This step involves ordinary initialization including the Oscillation Adjustment Register and interrupt cycle settings, etc.
+- \1 After power-on from 0 volt, the process of internal initialization require a time span on 1sec, so that access should be done after VDCC turning to OFF (H). - \2 The PON bit setting of 0 in the Control Register 1 indicates power-on from backup battery and not from 0V.
+For further details, see "PON, XSTP, and VDET in Power-on Reset, Oscillation Halt Sensing, and Supply Voltage Monitoring". - \3 This step is not required when the supply voltage monitoring circuit is not used.
+When using this circuit, note as follows.

+After writing to the second counter, reset a VDET flag (writing 0) once for defining a value of VDET flag. - \4 This step involves ordinary initialization including the Oscillation Adjustment Register and interrupt cycle settings, etc.